Identification schemes

 \( x^{-n} = \frac{1}{x^{n}} \) \( x^{-3} = (x^{-1})^{3} = (\frac{1}{x})^{3} = \frac{1}{x} \cdot \frac{1}{x} \cdot \frac{1}{x} = \frac{1 \cdot 1 \cdot 1}{x \cdot x \cdot x} = \frac{1}{x^{3}} \)

-You already use modulo computation when you look at the clock and e.g. needs to figure out what time it's 3 hours after 11 o'clock, which is 2 o'clock.
-In math we write that as:
+You already use modulo computation when you look at a clock and, for example, need to figure out what time it will be 3 hours after 11 o'clock, which is 2 o'clock.
+In mathematics, we write this as:

 \( (11 + 3) \: mod \: 12 = 2 \)

-where 12 is the modulus because we want the time as an integer between 0 and 11 (12 o'clock is in this case denoted by 0).
-In words we say 11 plus 3 modulo 12 is equal 2.
+Here, 12 is the modulus because we want the time as an integer between 0 and 11 (in this case, 12 o'clock is denoted by 0).
+In words, we say "11 plus 3 modulo 12 equals 2."
 The result of a modulo computation is an integer between 0 and the modulus minus 1.
-E.g. with the modulus 3 we have that:
+For example, with modulus 3, we have:

 • \( 1 \: mod \: 3 = 1 \)